Social Security Numbers

 - If off-campus, job offer letter (e.g. OPT/CPT/AT offer letter) from employer with an original, wet signature from your hiring manager and I-20/DS-2019 that shows CPT/OPT/AT recommendation on it.
 J-1 students on Academic Training will also need their AT letter signed by their ARO.

-Step 2) Ensure the SEVIS record has been activated, then complete the online SSN application and visit the SSA office within 45 days with the required documents.
-Effective January 6, 2025, all Social Security Administration offices will require customers to schedule an appointment for service in our field offices, including requests for Social Security Numbers.
+Step 3) Ensure the SEVIS record has been activated, then complete the online SSN application and visit the SSA office within 45 days with the required documents.
+All Social Security Administration offices now require customers to schedule an appointment for service in their field offices, including requests for Social Security Numbers.
 Students are advised to book their appointments through the online system and bring their application reference number with them to their scheduled appointment at the New Brunswick SSA office:

 Social Security Administration